 Start to remove the corners and any other excess wood.
 At this point, I’m still using the axe.
 The knife could be used but the axe is a quicker option (but be careful – one slip and you’re likely to only have half a kuksa – a kuk?).
 Once tidied, remove the ends (with the saw is easy if you’re using one).

 Remember I said it was easier to work in one plane at a time?
 Now we start working in the other plane – the “side view”.
 Think about the shape as seen from the side.
 Again, draw it on then start to work on this design.

 This should leave you with a rough solid kuksa as demonstrated by my assistant.

 Now get to work with the knife to take off those rough edges.

-The hollowing and tidying continues until we end up with an almost finished kuksa.
+The hollowing and tidying continue until we end up with an almost-finished kuksa.
 As with all green wood carving projects, if you can’t manage all the carving in one go put the kuksa in a sealed plastic bag in a cool place to stop it from drying out.

 So there you are, you have a kuksa!
 I heard a traditional way of christening the kuksa is by drinking whiskey and black coffee from it alternately.
 Not sure how you know when to stop this though – which will give up first?
 You or the kuksa?

 A great book for this sort of green wood carving is ‘Carving and Whittling: The Swedish Style by Gert Ljungberg’.
 It seems to be out of print and a bit pricey on Amazon but you may find it cheaper elsewhere.
 It has some beautiful examples of Scandinavian woodcraft.